Author: Erin M. Reid-Eriksen, Littler

 - Whether state employment laws, rules and regulations provide, in general, employees with more protection or nearly the same protection as federal employment laws.

 Employers will review the information above and consider whether the state trend is to pass employee-friendly or employer-friendly rulings and legislation or a mix of the two.
 Employers will also evaluate whether the state's employment-related requirements differ significantly from federal requirements.
 If state and federal requirements vary, employers generally will need to comply with both requirements so as to provide employees with the greatest possible rights.
-See HR Strategy, Management and the Law > Labor and Employment Law Overview.
+See Labor and Employment Law Overview: Federal.
 Managing both sets of requirements can be difficult and expensive.
 For example, an employer may be required to:

 - Pay a state minimum wage rate that is higher than the federal minimum wage;

 - Allow additional paid leave time under state law for certain groups of employees; or

 - Provide certain employee notifications that are not required or that exceed those required by federal law.

 The state trends in California and Connecticut, for example, are to hold employers responsible for compliance obligations that exceed or differ from those imposed under federal law.
 However, in Florida, North Dakota, South Dakota and Texas, the state trends are to hold employers to compliance obligations that are, typically, more closely aligned with those imposed by federal law.

 Keeping track of and managing compliance obligations in a single state, together with federal obligations, may be difficult.
 Keeping track of and managing compliance obligations in several states is extremely challenging.
 To minimize the risk of fines, penalties or judgments resulting from mismanaged state and federal obligations, multistate employers should take the following steps: